yasir2000/openwrt-oldwiki-md/Kernel26Firmware.rst

 == A more specific TODO ==

 The idea is here merge the Broadcom stuff with the linux-mips kernel.
-Here's a quick comparison with some specific hints on how to migrate.
+Here's a quick comparison, on file level, with some specific hints on how to migrate.

 {{{
 Files found in the openwrt distribution and not in the linux-mips-2.6 distro